VrdyEngineered/Image-Enhancement-CLAHE/README.md

 ---

 ## 🙏 Acknowledgments
-Special thanks to **Dr. Tapan K. Jain** for his guidance and support.
+Special thanks to **Dr. Tapan K. Jain** sir for his guidance and support.
 We also acknowledge the contributions of peers, open-source datasets, and tools that made this work possible.

 ---